Sage-Bionetworks/portalsDocs/articles/fileviews.md

 ## Create a File View

-To create a file view, select the `Project` that you would like to create the view in.
+To create a `File View`, select the `Project` that you would like to create the view in.
 The `Project` you choose does not have to contain the files you are creating the view of.
+You will select the files of interest by defining the scope aka the `Project` and `Folders` that contain your files.

 {% tabs %}